NCI and the Precision Medicine Initiative®

 The possible expansion of the trial under the PMI will include adding new genetically targeted therapies to which patients can be matched and expanding the number of genetic alterations being studied in the trial.

-The PMI will also make it possible to accelerate planning for the NCI Pediatric MATCH trial, which is expected to open in late 2016.
+The PMI will also make it possible to accelerate planning for the NCI Pediatric MATCH trial, which is expected to open in 2017.

 - Overcoming Drug Resistance